Remove content glorifying weapons within 72 hours: Punjab Police | Education

 - India

-Police have been registering FIRs against people for violating orders after the state government had banned on November 13 public display of firearms, and songs promoting gun culture and violence.
+Police have been registering FIRs against people for violating orders after the state government banned the November 13 public display of firearms, and songs promoting gun culture and violence.

 ''Appeal to everyone to voluntarily remove any objectionable content from their social media handles in the next 72 hours,'' Director General of Police Gaurav Yadav tweeted.